About

 • No charge is made to patients and their loved ones for any of our services.
 This is made possible by the generosity of our supporters and community contributing to three quarters of our income, allowing us to provide our services to all those that require it, free of charge.

 If you have private medical insurance St Richard’s may be able to recover some of the costs of your care.
-Please contact your insurance provider accordingly or for further discussion contact Tricia Cavell, Fundraising Director on 01905 763963 or
+Please contact your insurance provider accordingly or for further discussion contact Abby Holliday, Director of Business and Income Generation, on 01905 763963 or

 Funding